 - The applicant is a professional in the field of film, theatre, music, visual arts, or literature, or a combination of these disciplines.

 - Amarte aims to support the creative development of artists.
-Cultural organizations can therefore solely submit an application in collaboration with and on the initiative of an individual creative/artist.
+Cultural organizations can therefore solely submit an application in collaboration with- and on the initiative of an individual creative/artist for the development of one artistic project.

 - Amarte particularly intends to be there for creatives who fall through the cracks at regular cultural foundations.